 The image of a convex cone in an affine chart may not be an affine convex set.
 For example the intersection of $\{z^2\leq x^2+y^2\}$ with a vertical plane.
 But the image of a convex cone in an affine chart is an affine convex set if the vector hyperplane parallel to the hyperplane which defines the affine chart meets the cone only at $\{0\}$.
 Moreover in an affine chart, even if $ \mathrm{C}$ is convex, $ \mathbb M\cap \mathrm{C}$ is not necessarily an affine convex set (the image of $\mathbb M$ in the affine chart may be non convex).

-Also, a convex set of $\mathbb{M}$ is not necessarily a geodesically convex subset of $\mathbb{M}$.
+Also, a convex set in $\mathbb{M}$ is not necessarily a geodesically convex subset of $\mathbb{M}$.
 For example, take any convex cone in $\R^3$ which contains the isotropic cone of $b_{2,1}$ in its interior, and is on one side of the horizontal plane.
-In the affine chart given by $\{x_3=1\}$, this gives a convex set of $\dS^2$, which is an affine convex set.
-But it contains the absolute in its interior, so it is not a geodesically convex set of $\dS^2$ (see the big triangle in the left-hand side of Figure~\ref{fig:dualH2dS2}).
+In the affine chart given by $\{x_3=1\}$, this gives a convex set in $\dS^2$, which is an affine convex set.
+But it contains the absolute in its interior, so it is not a geodesically convex set in $\dS^2$ (see the big triangle in the left-hand side of Figure~\ref{fig:dualH2dS2}).

 \paragraph{Duality.}